Friday, December 30, 2016

 Legends Of Valour

-Legends Of Valour is one of the last Atari ST games I bought and it received relatively favourable reviews.
-I was smitten by its depth and longevity not to mention the first-person aspect and superb packaging!
+Legends Of Valour is one of the last Atari ST games that I bought.
+It received relatively favourable reviews as I remember with its first-person engine getting lots of praise for a 16-bit computer.
+Personally, I loved it and was smitten by its storyline, depth and longevity not to mention playing in what felt like a cross between Wolfenstein and Dungeon Master!

-It's not long until somebody nice and welcoming greets the new traveller.
+It isn't long until somebody nice and welcoming pops up to greet us, as a new traveller.

 Get lost ...in an amazing world!

 Mitteldorf is a fortress city, populated with interesting characters, secretive guilds, curious places, and even a labyrinth of dungeons hidden deep underground.
 Of course, these are waiting to be explored, but be careful because you might not like what you find down there.
 Your cousin wrote a letter which nicely explains his story, why not take a read?
-Perhaps it features hidden hints that should help you along your journey.
-Heck, you never know!
+Perhaps that might feature hidden clues that could help you out along this quest.
+Heck, you never know?

 All exploration is through a first-person engine not too dissimilar to a shooter like Wolfenstein with fully texture-mapped graphics - a testament to what our 16-bit computer can knock out.
 This can be configured in three sizes, small, medium and large.
-Any ST will be fine but the largest setting requires a 16MHz computer.
+Any ST will perform well but the largest setting requires a 16MHz computer or an upgrade.

 Initially, the interface is scary due to the huge number of icons but soon becomes intuitive and easy to use.
 Wandering the city is feasible using the GUI's icons but it can become a little laborious due to the immense size of the play area so a right-click will activate mouse control to unlock its full potential.
-Which is tremendous.
+Which is a tremendous way to explore.

 Chill, relax, chat with the yocals

-Legends Of Valour isn't something you simply play - you live it.
-Life here is completely open-world, a "sandbox" adventure, where you are free to roam and do almost anything you want.
-This has always been a fascinating concept for me and, although this is an early example of the genre, it works extremely well.
+Legends Of Valour isn't something you simply play for a few short moments - you live it.
+Life here is completely open-world, a "sandbox" adventure if you like?
+Yes, you are free to roam and do almost anything you want, day or night.
+This genre has always been a fascinating concept for me and, although it's an early example, it works extremely well.

 Exploring Mitteldorf is exciting and bursting with fun characters, monsters, temples, stores, taverns, employment and more.
 I love the Olde English medieval setting which is portrayed and experienced in real-time, so day and night pass by with their own consequence.
-All the usual requirements we have in life also exist here: eating, sleeping, health and our personal safety when in dodgy locations - especially late at night.
-I find refuge in a few ales at The Hanged Man tavern is often the best option, but perhaps that's me?
-Just don't get too tipsy and end up in lockup!
+All the requirements we have in life exist here: eating, sleeping, health and personal safety when in dodgy locations - especially late at night.
+I find refuge (and a few ales) at The Hanged Man tavern is a good idea, but perhaps that's me?
+Just don't get too tipsy and end up in lockup.
+Ohhh, yes this is a game offering massive potential!

 Explore and turn over every stone

-This game is humungous and not something to play on one boring afternoon.
+This game is humungous and not something to play on one boring afternoon for an hour.
 Learning the city of Mitteldorf alone can be overwhelming, so make notes and a basic key to complement the official map.
-So much can be learned by communicating with your fellow citizens so get chatting with them over a beer or perhaps those strange folk that appear to aimlessly wander the streets.
-Remember, you're living inside this 'RPG' so experience it!
+So much can be understood by communicating with your fellow citizens - so get chatting with them over a beer.
+Don't forget those strange folk who appear to aimlessly wander the streets.
+Remember, you're living inside this 'RPG' so experience its weird world.

 However, be prepared to defend yourself when set on by anyone from the King's faithful knights in shining armour.
 Even a little old lady can throw a barrage of humorous insults before giving you a good slap which is rather unexpected, I can say.
-There's only one thing left to do - slap her back!! (tell me you're not tempted?)
+There's only one thing left to do - slap her back!! (tell me you're not tempted?).
+That's right, why not hit an old lady?
+Yes, you are limited only by your own imagination and fiendish desires.
+Explore and live the game.

-Arghh!!
-I've been caught being dodgy (yet again) and thrown down before the King's mercy.
+This means I've been thrown down before the King's mercy.
+Sigh...

 The CryptO'pinion?